Mattilsynet/map-cronjob-provider-wc/README.md

 > Disclaimer: This is WIP, use in your environment at your own risk.

 # Note
-There are two packages in this github repo:
+There are [two packages](https://github.com/orgs/Mattilsynet/packages?repo_name=map-cronjob-provider-wc) in this github repo:

-1. `github.com/mattilsynet/map-cronjob-provider-wc:v{m:m:p}`
+1. `map-cronjob-provider-wc:v{m:m:p}`
-2. `github.com/mattilsynet/cronjob:{m:m:p}`
+2. `cronjob:{m:m:p}`

-First is the provider you'll link to from your wadm
+First is the provider you'll link to from your Wadm manifest
-Second is the wit package `wash wit fetch` will use to fetch dependencies in your /wit/deps folder as part of your wash build command
+Second is the Wit package `wash wit fetch` will use to fetch dependencies in your /wit/deps folder as part of your `wash build` command

 # How to use the cronjob provider in your application